Singing Summer's Song of Softies

 The Blue Claw is the only crab that is eaten during the molting process in North America, which makes is that much more special.
 There are well-known shedder delicacies in Asia.
 Their Spider Rolls and Chu-chee dishes served in Japanese and Thai restaurants hold up very well with our local blue claws.

 Cleaning blue claws should be done as close to cooking them as possible.
 They aren’t going to pinch at this state, so they’re easy to handle.
 Actually, you want to be delicate with them.
 To clean the softy, cut off the front quarter inch of the top shell with scissors.
 Then lift up the points on either end of the crab.
 You’ll notice they come up nice and easy.
 Cut out the gills on each side.
 Then on the bottom of the crab, you can very easily pull off the apron.
+So easy.

 At most of our restaurants, we generally serve them fried or sautéed.
 Fried, they go into a light batter and into the deep fryer.
 With lemon, tarter or cocktail sauce, a piece of jersey corn and some coleslaw, this might be one of the most time honored East Coast seafood traditions ever.